 Practice using the simplification of a human face

-As practice before drawing the face in its full glory first, you need to have an understanding of the shapes that it’s made of.
-You can find three-dimensional models online that help aspiring artists to do that, breaking down the face into shapes that are easy to visualize and understand.
+As practice before drawing the face in its full glory, first, you need to have an understanding of the shapes that it’s made of.
+You can find three-dimensional models online that help aspiring artists do that, breaking down the face into shapes that are easy to visualize and understand.

 As a practice, draw portraits using only these basic planes.
-Make sketches of these basic head figures first, until you can break down any face into these basic shapes.
-This exercise will make portrait drawing for beginners easier.
-Your drawings will go through a noticeable improvement once you implement thinking about faces as a collection of simple, geometric planes.
+Make sketches of these basic head figures first until you can break down any face into these basic shapes.
+This exercise will make portrait drawing easier for beginners.
+Your drawings will gradually improve once you implement thinking about faces as a collection of simple, geometric planes.

 As a bonus tip, you can start the learning process with portrait drawings for kids.
 This way, you will have a higher chance of learning to draw something more complicated.
 If you have made a successful illustration, you can create a portrait drawing for beginners pdf file, where you can save all your drawings thus you can check your progress anytime.
 After a while, you will learn how to draw portraits with a pencil and have enough experience to know how to draw realistic portraits step by step in a digital format.